8.4 Risk Management, Investigations, and Documentation

 Key Takeaways

-• Documentation should be accurate, contemporaneous, objective, and connected to policy, facts, and business rationale.
+• Documentation should be contemporaneous, objective, and tied to specific expectations, facts, and business rationale, separating observations from conclusions.

-• Senior HR should identify patterns across complaints, incidents, audits, and manager decisions rather than treating every case as isolated.
+• Senior HR looks for patterns across complaints, incidents, audits, and manager decisions to surface systemic and disparate-impact risk.

-Workplace risk management is the process of identifying, assessing, mitigating, and monitoring events that can harm employees, operations, compliance, finances, or reputation.
-HR-owned risks often involve conduct, discrimination, harassment, safety, retaliation, wage practices, records, privacy, policy application, and leadership behavior.
-The SHRM-SCP answer should show disciplined judgment rather than speed alone.
+Enterprise risk management (ERM) is the structured process of identifying, assessing, mitigating, and monitoring events that can harm employees, operations, compliance, finances, or reputation, and of weighing those risks against enterprise objectives and risk appetite.
+HR-owned risks include conduct, discrimination, harassment, safety, retaliation, wage practices, recordkeeping, privacy, policy application, and leadership behavior.
+The SHRM-SCP answer shows disciplined judgment — assessing likelihood and impact — rather than speed alone.

 Investigations are a frequent scenario theme.
 A complaint may be vague, emotional, anonymous, or politically sensitive.
-HR should not ignore it because it is inconvenient, and HR should not decide the outcome before gathering facts.
+HR should neither ignore it because it is inconvenient nor decide the outcome before gathering facts.
 The response should be prompt, impartial, appropriately confidential, and proportionate to the allegation.

 Investigation Process Controls